haiyufirefish/CPP_Knowledges/Algorithm_Related/DP_queue_index_jump_problem.md

+The is leetcode problem jump game V
 ```
 //The first probe is typical dp solution,search the right and left side of the index
 class Solution {
 private:
     int jump(vector<int>& dp,vector<int> &arr,int d,int index,int &max_){